 "Where there is darkness, we will make light."

-The mountains of Urizen rest on three pillars.
+The mountains of Urizen rest on three pillars, magic, reason, and ambition.

 Five things to know about Urizen

 - They study magic as the highest discipline.
 Not everyone is a magician, but in Urizen magic permeates everything.

 - They live their lives by reason.
 Rationality and logic are the tools with which they pick apart the secrets of creation.